lewis-carson/dissertation/litrev/latest.md

 >
 > You want to balance **bias** (staying on the true data manifold) and **variance reduction** (targeting high-information regions).
+> You want to balance bias (staying on the true data manifold) and variance reduction (targeting high-information regions).
 > Let (p_\text{real}(s)) be the empirical training distribution and (p_\text{aug}(s)) your synthetic/high-information generator.
 You train under a mixture
 > [
 > p_\text{mix}(s) = (1-\rho)p_\text{real}(s) + \rho p_\text{aug}(s)